IdolFest/event-website/src/markdown-pages/events/grandprix.md

 * The Fan Favorite award will be determined by a vote of the public.
 * There will be a YouTube playlist available of all entries so that everyone can listen and support the submissions.
 * The Fan Favorite vote will be opened October 1st, 2025 and will be open until October 31st, 2025 at 6:59pm PT.
-* The winners will be announced during US IdolFes 2025, and announced to all people not in attendance at some point after Closing Ceremonies!
+* The winners will be announced during U.S. IdolFes 2025, and announced to all people not in attendance at some point after Closing Ceremonies!

 ## Awards: